mdolab/pyoptsparse/doc/install.rst

 For usage, see the instruction on the README of the repo.

 This script is particularly useful for installing IPOPT and its dependencies.
-It can also install SNOPT if you have access to the SNOPT source code (see the :ref:`SNOPT installation page<SNOPT>` for details).
+It can also install SNOPT if you have access to the SNOPT source code.
+If you have SNOPT precompiled library, it is possible to dynamically link it to pyOptSparse following the instructions on :ref:`SNOPT installation page<snopt_by_conda>`.

 Building from source
 --------------------